How to Apply/FAQs

 4. How long is the course

-Following the core training there will be some online mentoring sessions where we will cover additional modules and give the cohort an opportunity to check in and feedback with each other and the trainers.
+Following the core training there will be six further online mentoring sessions where we will cover additional modules and give the cohort an opportunity to check in and feedback with each other and the trainers.

 These check-ins/mentor sessions aim to enable on going support and learning within the YPS community.